AIHelpsSoft/documentations/PartnerFormInitialScript.md

      },
    });
    ```
-4. Then you need to check the devtools console, and if you didn't see any errors like this: </br>
+4. Then you need to check the devtools console, and if you don't see any errors like this: </br>
    <img src="https://raw.githubusercontent.com/AIHelpsSoft/documentations/master/images/partner_form_initial_script_img2.png" />
-   that's mean everything is good, and you have done a great job, thanks for use AIHelps solutions
+   this means everything is good, and you have done a great job, thanks for using AIHelps solutions

 ## Methods:

 #### Init

-This method just initialization the partner form for download program, receive as an argument
+This method just initialization the partner form for the download program, receive as an argument
 [init props](#props).
-For import, this method see the code below:
+To import this method please see the code below:

 ```js
 import { init } from "Here is link to script";